-18. The concept of 'unreasonable disclosure' involves balancing the public interest in the disclosure of official information with the interest in protecting the personal privacy of a third party in the particular circumstances.
+- 17. The concept of 'unreasonable disclosure' involves balancing the public interest in the disclosure of official information with the interest in protecting the personal privacy of a third party in the particular circumstances. - 18.
+In Victoria Police v Marke, the Victorian Court of Appeal held there is 'no absolute bar to providing access to documents which relate to the personal affairs of others'.
+Further, the exemption under

-2 Sections 33(1) and 33(2).
+&lt;sup>2 Sections 33(1) and 33(2).

-3 Section 33(9).
+&lt;sup>3 Section 33(9).

-4 O'Sullivan v Department of Health and Community Services (No 2) [1995] 9 VAR 1 at [14]; Beauchamp v Department of Education [2006] VCAT 1653 at [42].
+&lt;sup>4 O'Sullivan v Department of Health and Community Services (No 2) [1995] 9 VAR 1 at [14]; Beauchamp v Department of Education [2006] VCAT 1653 at [42].

+&lt;sup>5 [2008] VSCA 218 at [76].

-- 19. In Victoria Police v Marke, 5 the Victorian Court of Appeal held there is 'no absolute bar to providing access to documents which relate to the personal affairs of others'.
-Further, the exemption under section 33(1) 'arises only in cases of unreasonable disclosure' and '[w]hat amounts to an unreasonable disclosure of someone's personal affairs will necessarily vary from case to case'.
-6 The Court further held, '[t]he protection of privacy, which lies at the heart of [section] 31, is an important right that the FOI Act properly protects.
+section 33(1) 'arises only in cases of unreasonable disclosure' and '[w]hat amounts to an unreasonable disclosure of someone's personal affairs will necessarily vary from case to case'.
+The Court further held, '[t]he protection of privacy, which lies at the heart of [section] 33(1), is an important right that the FOI Act properly protects.
 However, an individual's privacy can be invaded by a lesser or greater degree'.

-7 - 20.
-In its decision, the Agency states the following factors were taken into account in determining that disclosure of the personal affairs information would be unreasonable: - it would be neither practical nor reasonable in the circumstances to consult to obtain consent to release their personal information to you - the affected Members were acting in good faith in their roles, and it would be unreasonable to release their personal details - the likelihood of the third-party objecting to the release of their personal information - the fact that disclosure of such personal information would be likely to cause stress, or anxiety - the circumstances in which Victoria Police came to possess any relevant information - the purpose for which Victoria Police obtained any personal information - the fact that a release under FOI imposes no restrictions on further use or dissemination - 21.
-In determining whether disclosure of the personal affairs information of any third party would be unreasonable in the circumstances, I have considered the following factors: - (a) The nature of the personal affairs information
+- 19. In its decision, the Agency states the following factors were taken into account in determining that disclosure of the personal affairs information would be unreasonable: - the likelihood of further disclosure of personal information relating to an individual, should it be released - the nature of the information requested - the fact that a release under FOI imposes no restrictions on further use or dissemination - 20.
+In determining whether disclosure of the personal affairs information of any third party would be unreasonable in the circumstances, I have considered the following factors:

+(a) The nature of the personal affairs information